TylorS/typed/apps/website/content/guides/ui-window-splitter.md

 ## Validate the layout and the announced range together

-State tests can prove clamping, Home/End targets, and collapse/restore memory.
-Browser tests must also inspect actual pane width, the focused separator, and `aria-valuenow` after keys and real pointer drags beyond the handle.
-Test release/cancel and removal during a drag, then verify later pointer movement cannot resize the removed pane.
-Test both orientations and disabled behavior, and check the minimum width in a narrow viewport.
-If the number changes but layout does not, inspect the style subscription.
-If layout changes but the announced value is stale, look for a second sizing state bypassing the family.
+Check pane width and `aria-valuenow` together after keys and pointer drags.
+Verify clamping, collapse/restore, disabled behavior, and removal during a drag.
+If only one output changes, look for a missing style subscription or a second sizing state bypassing the family.

 The splitter does not need a collection and has no selected-versus-active item distinction: its value is a continuous layout choice and its focus is the actual separator.
 Keep that simpler model